andrewferlitsch/Gap/docs/specs/vision_spec.md

 If the configuration setting `nostore` is specified, then the image data and corresponding metadata are not stored in the HDF5 file.

 If the configuration setting `raw` is specirfied, then the raw pixel image data is stored in the HDF5 file.

+By default, the data type of the preprocessed machine learning ready data is np.float32 (4 bytes per pixel).
+The data type can be change with the `config` parameter setting `float`, which can be set to either float16 (2 bytes per pixel), float32 (4 bytes per pixel) or float64 (8 bytes per pixel).

 **Exceptions**